KPI of the Day – Insurance: % Insurance loss ratio

 When it comes to maximizing company revenue, the insurance loss ratio has a significant impact on bottom lines.
 Apart from focusing on the volume of policies underwritten and calendar year combined ratios, insurers are now calculating the loss ratio to predict the company’s performance.

 As an indicator, the loss ratio aids cost estimation, revenue prediction, and the forecasting of company profitability levels.
 However, the claims settled that add to insurance loss, exclusively depend on the materialization of the risk covered.
-Up-to-date statistics therefore play an imported role in the insurance industry.
+Up-to-date statistics, therefore, play an important role in the insurance industry.

-Insurance companies that have included external factors into the prediction of insurance loss ratios, have also proved more able to provision themselves against risk.
+Insurance companies that have included external factors in the prediction of insurance loss ratios have also proved more able to protect themselves against risk.
 Factors such as litigation management, subrogation, and new government regulations are just a few examples.

 Several recommendations on minimizing the risk of loss in the insurance industry include the following: